LukaDeka/Personal-Website/content/blog/setting-up-netbird-with-zitadel-on-nixos.md

 The generated configuration for the management interface is stored in `/var/lib/netbird-mgmt/management.json`.
 Verify this file if you suspect the environment variables aren't being applied properly, or to check if you're correctly overriding [the defaults](<https://search.nixos.org/options?channel=unstable&show=services.netbird.server.management.settings&query=services.netbird.server.management.settings>) with `services.netbird.server.management.settings`.

 You can check if the TURN/STUN and Relay servers are working properly with the online tester [Trickle ICE](<https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/>).
-A simple guide is provided [here](https://docs.netbird.io/selfhosted/troubleshooting) by Netbird.
+A [simple guide for troubleshooting](https://docs.netbird.io/selfhosted/troubleshooting) is provided here by Netbird.

 ### Client issues